Financial Aid Policies, Terms & Conditions

 If the student meets SAP within the warning period (of one semester), he/she will be automatically placed back in good standing for financial aid.

 It is possible for students to be placed on warning multiple times in their academic career.

 After one semester of warning and continued failure to meet SAP, all of the student’s financial aid will be suspended/cancelled and student will be placed on “SAP Suspension.”

 Students will be notified in the event that he/she is on SAP Suspension.
 Failure to receive notification from the Financial Aid Office is not terms for an appeal approval.
 It is the student’s responsibility to understand the Financial Aid SAP policies and adhere to them.

 Students on “SAP Suspension” can earn units and raise their cumulative GPA the next academic semester; however they are ineligible to receive financial aid during that period of suspension.
 Once the SAP requirements have been met, students are eligible to apply for financial aid for the upcoming semester.

 It is the student’s responsibility to notify the Financial Aid Office when he/she regains eligibility for reinstatement of funds.

 Appeals and Extenuating Circumstances

-Students may appeal for reinstatement of financial aid via a written request if they have an extenuating circumstance that has prevented the student from meeting SAP.
+Students may appeal for reinstatement of financial aid via a written request if they have an extenuating circumstance that has prevented the student from meeting SAP for institutional scholarships.
 Such situation must be exceptional and nonrecurring in nature.
 Some examples are death in the family, illness, or car accident.
 The appeal must explain the cause of academic difficulty and how the situation has been resolved.